ashwamegh/vuejs-vuex-demo/docs/overview.md

  * Use vue-router to route to different parts of your app
  * Create a unidirectional flow with vuex to separate data and presentation
  * Communicate with a backend REST API

+---

+**Key to perfection**

+During the rest of this course there are several "**Key to perfection**" sections.
+These are assignments with hints, related to real world issues, that you could do on your own.